djres88/9-to/README.md

 **Objective:** Create functioning project where users can create accounts and log in/out.
 - [x] New Project (9-to) w/ Core Gems
   * gems: pry-rails, better_errors, binding_of_caller, bcrypt (for auth)
+- [x] Link up the app to Heroku
+- [ ] BONUS: point custom url to Heroku.
+Do this once everything else is finished.
 - [ ] `User` Model
 - [ ] Authentication
 - [ ] User Signup/Sign-In Pages (w/o Design)